-Reducing your added sugar intake is a great decision to make for a healthier lifestyle.
+Reducing your added sugar intake is a great decision for a healthier lifestyle.
 While doing so isn’t always easy, the benefits are worth it, as added sugar has been proven to have negative effects on your body.

 Cutting added sugar from your diet may help protect against chronic disease development and boost your overall health.